Bruce Mendenhall: Victims

 Mendenhall's victims were primarily young prostitutes, usually found shot, though detectives have determined that his method of killing may have changed over the years.
-During questioning, he implicated himself in the shooting death of Hulbert, whose body was found on June 26, 2007.
+During questioning, he implicated himself in the shooting death of Sara Hulbert, whose body was found on June 26, 2007.

 He has also implicated himself in the shooting death of Symantha Winters, whose body was found on June 6, 2007, in a trash can at a truck stop in Lebanon, Tennessee.
 She had a criminal record showing at least one previous charge of prostitution.
 On August 17, 2007, a Wilson County grand jury indicted Mendenhall for the murder of Winters.
 He was subsequently convicted and sentenced to life.

 Another victim killed on July 11, 2007, at a Flying J truck stop on Interstate 465 in Indianapolis, Indiana, was found.
 Carma Purpura, a 31-year-old mother of two, was last seen at the far-southside Indianapolis truck stop.
 On April 10, 2008, Marion County Prosecutor Carl Brizzi charged Mendenhall with murder in the case.
 DNA tests link a large quantity of the blood from Mendenhall's truck cab to the woman's parents.
 Investigators also found her cell phone, ATM card and clothing she wore on the day she disappeared.
 Four years later her remains were discovered just off I-65 in Kentucky.

-On July 28, police in Birmingham, Alabama, charged Mendenhall with the murder of Lucille "Greta" Carter, who was found nude in a trash bin with a plastic bag taped around her head on July 1.
+On July 28, 2007, police in Birmingham, Alabama, charged Mendenhall with the murder of Lucille "Greta" Carter, who was found nude in a trash bin with a plastic bag taped around her head on July 1.
 She was shot with a .22 caliber weapon.

 Investigators said Mendenhall was initially cooperative, but subsequently ceased to implicate himself in other murders.
 Police are investigating the possibility that Mendenhall is responsible for other murders in the region, including: